mustafacc/LumToGDS/README.md

 ## Limitations - Klayout GDS Format Versions
 - Klayout 0.27 went through a massive data structure update for GDS files resulting in an error when attempting to open files extracted by the functions provided by Lumerical.
 - Lumerical has confirmed there are no plans to update the function for newer Klayout versions at this time.
     - Please submit a feature request via: the [Ideas Exchange portal](https://ix.lumerical.com/) if you are interested in having newer versions supported.
-With enough interest, The Lumerical team will prioritize updating the functions.
+With enough interest, the Lumerical team will prioritize updating the functions.
 - As a workaround, saving in Klayout 0.26 will update the GDS file into the newer formats used by later versions.

 # Installation